Configure legacy on-premises public folders for a hybrid deployment in Exchange Online

 To download the November 2012 Outlook update for Outlook 2010, see Update for Microsoft Outlook 2010 (KB2687623) 32-Bit Edition.

 Outlook 2016 for Mac (and earlier versions) and Outlook for Mac for Office 365 are not supported for cross-premises legacy public folders.
 Users must be in the same location as the public folders to access them with Outlook for Mac or Outlook for Mac for Office 365.
-Additionally, users whose mailboxes are in Exchange Online won't be able to access on-premises public folders using Outlook Web App.

 After you follow the instructions in this article to configure your on-premises public folders for a hybrid deployment, users who are external to your organization won't be able to send messages to your on-premises public folders unless you take additional steps.
 You can either set the accepted domain for the public folders to Internal Relay (see Manage accepted domains in Exchange Online) or you can disable Directory Based Edge Blocking (DBEB) (see Use Directory Based Edge Blocking to reject messages sent to invalid recipients).